IbrahimElshafey/LocalResumableFunction/_Documents/Publisher.md

 		* Should external call hits all services?
 No
 	* Should we define an external id for pushed call?

-* Retry policy for the failed requests
+* Retry policy for the failed requests before save to failed requests
 * When to stop/block pushing call to the RF service
 * RF Service and Client Coordination
 	* Must be from client to server and not reverse since client may be any type mobile,desktop, or web server.